vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 There is no silver bullet to data fetching because of the different data fetching strategies and how they can define the architecture of the application and its UX.
 However, I think it's possible to find a solution that is flexible enough to promote good practices and reduce the complexity of data fetching in applications.
 That is the goal of this RFC, to standardize and improve data fetching with vue-router:

-- Automatically integrate fetching to the navigation cycle (or not by making it non-blocking)
+- Automatically integrate fetching to the navigation cycle (or not by making it _lazy/non-blocking_)
 - Automatically rerun when used params/query params/hash changes (avoid unnecessary fetches)
 - Basic client-side caching with time-based expiration to only fetch once per navigation while using it anywhere
 - Provide control over loading/error states